4 Phases of Risk & Reward for Emerging Tech

 2 Key points:

-1. The kinds of risks and the levels of risk change for investors and other participants as this pattern moves from one phase to the next.
+1. The types of risks and the levels of risk are NOT static across these 4 phrases: they change (for investors and other participants) as this pattern unfolds from one phase to the next.

 2. Likewise the rewards also change as the phases progress.